Re-framing the classification of ideals in noncommutative tensor-triangular geometry: Support theory for lattices and frames

 Note that a morphism of support data is an isomorphism if and only if the underlying map of topological spaces is a homeomorphism.
+Morally, an open support datum is a (sober) space which tries to reconstruct $\catF$ through its frame of opens; the classifying support datum, if it exists, is the one that succeeds.

 The following observations are simply reformulations of Stone duality.
+The point being that the universal, i.e.\ final, support datum on a frame $\catF$ is the sober space $Y$ that yields isomorphisms